 The endings of some lexers feature the lists of the Unicode characters available in the language.
 Those lists are useless regarding the evaluation of language complexity.
-Thus the number of rows I took always ended before these lists.
+Thus, the number of rows I took always ended before these lists.

-In terms of ANTLR3, a predicate is a generated method that performs a virtual text entry according to one of the alternatives, and if successful, it returns the ‘true’ value and such predicate completion is called successful.
-When it’s a virtual entry, it is called a ‘backtracking’ mode entry.
-If a predicate worked successfully, then the real entry happens.
+In terms of ANTLR3, a predicate is a generated method that performs a virtual text entry according to one of the alternatives.
+When successful, it returns the true value, and the predicate completion is successful.
+When it’s a virtual entry, it is called a backtracking mode entry.
+If a predicate works successfully, the real entry happens.